 With dedicated servers, we use a physical Cisco firewall.
 That means you can consolidate security for your entire hosting environment into a managed device

 For Storm Cloud Servers, we use a cloud-enabled firewall.
-Each of these firewalls are individually manageable.
+Each of these firewalls is individually manageable.

 In either case, firewalls are necessary for securing your hosting environment against unauthorized third-party access.